klaviyo/klaviyo-react-native-sdk/README.md

 ## Installation

 The Klaviyo React Native SDK is available via [NPM](http://npmjs.com).
-To add it to your project run the following:
+To add it to your project run the following from your project's root directory:

 ```sh
 npm install klaviyo-react-native-sdk